HOW TO THINK INSIDE THE BOX

 Space-opera/Humor/Action – A WOW Short-story

 Loongunis need constant change to thrive, while the strange-haired Earthmen hate the endless unstability.
-When an incident impairs the shift engines of their traveling Box, the enforced immobility will drive all Loongunis aboard into madness… unless their translator finds the perfect gift!
+When a sabotage stops the shift engines of their traveling Box, the enforced immobility will drive all Loongunis aboard into madness… unless their translator finds a solution!

 Science fiction adventure at its best, told by multiple award-winning author Michèle Laframboise.